AST-pattern rules. Whole-program taint analysis. Formal substrate for AI application security.

 FAQ

-- Semgrep's open-source engine includes intra-procedural taint analysis — it tracks data within a single function.
-Its Pro engine adds inter-procedural taint analysis behind a paid tier.
-OpenTaint ships full inter-procedural dataflow analysis — cross-endpoint flows, persistence layers, stored injections — under Apache 2.0.
-Rules use a code-native format that the engine translates into complete taint configurations.
-Semgrep rule syntax is supported as a migration path.
+- Semgrep's open-source engine does intra-procedural taint analysis — it tracks data within a single function.
+Inter-procedural analysis lives in the Pro engine, which is closed source and paid.
+OpenTaint ships full inter-procedural dataflow analysis — cross-endpoint flows, persistence layers, stored injections — under Apache 2.0, and it's free for any codebase, including commercial closed-source projects.
+Rules are written in an AST-pattern format that the engine translates into full taint configurations, and existing Semgrep rule syntax is supported so you can migrate gradually.

 - Yes.
-The core engine is licensed under Apache 2.0.
-The CLI, CI integrations, and rules are licensed under MIT.
+The core engine is Apache 2.0, and the CLI, CI integrations, and rules are MIT.
+Free to use on any codebase, including commercial closed-source projects.

 - Ask us on Discord